 8c.
 Centaure Royal, fine champagne and XVSOP (around 1980s):

 Other Centaure’s can be seen under Napoléon and under ‘Centaure, Accord Royal 1738 and Extra’: Napoléon Centaure, Centaure XVSOP and Centaure Extra Old.

 9a.
 Extra Très Vieille

 9b.
 Old extra bottles

-10. Age d’Or, Age Inconnu and Grande Réserve
+10. Age Inconnu, Vieille reserve and Grande Réserve

 11. Louis XIII and Black Pearl

-Good information on Louis XIII bottles is to be found on the Louis XIII Evolution website.
-They have also a lot of information on the stoppers, the emblems, the engravings at the bottom, the importers and on the packaging.
+Good information about Louis XIII bottles can be found on the Louis XIII Evolution website.
+They have also a lot of information on the stoppers, emblems, engravings on the bottom, importers and on the packaging.

-In 1979 we see the disappearance of the bottles with a paper label, a white top and a seal to make place for the gold top bottles without a paper label.
-They now have clear plastic labels with gold lettering.
-The upside down decanter that has served as a stopper until these days is now replaced by the fleur de lys stopper.
+In 1979, the bottles with a paper label, a white top and a seal disappeared to make way for the bottles with a gold top without a paper label.
+They now have transparant plastic labels with gold lettering.
+The upside down decanter-style stopper used until then has now been replaced by the solid-core fleur de lys stopper.

 11B.
 Louis XIII, White tops